equivalent/scrapbook2/archive/blogs/2017-12-23-write-more-explicit-code-layers.md

 ### Request model

-At this point you may say what we've lost the agility of the code.
+At this point you may say what we have lost the agility of the code.
 If we want to introduce a new search parameter all we needed to do in our "pass the `params` to service" example was just to add the logic in the service.
 This way we need to update the Controller and any other